-Seashore mallow bears two to three inch in diameter blossoms that are typically rosy-pink in color, though there is a white-flowered variety called 'Immaculate' in cultivation.
+Seashore mallow bears two to three inches in diameter blossoms that are typically rosy-pink in color, though there is a white-flowered variety called 'Immaculate' in cultivation.
 Flowering usually begins in July and it is not uncommon to have flowers still opening in October.
 Like okra, cotton and some other members of the mallow family, the flowers open early in the morning and wilt in the afternoon, unless the sky is overcast.
 Though each flower opens for only one day, the blossoms are borne in such profusion that mature plants can have dozens of flowers open each day during their flowering season.
 Seashore mallow blossoms are self-pollinating and don’t require a pollinator to fertilize the seeds, but this doesn’t stop pollinators flocking to the flowers to gather nectar.

 In the landscape, seashore mallow has traditionally been used for ecological restoration where it is perfect for planting around ponds and lakes, in ditches, rain gardens, and brackish marshes.
 In the garden, it can create a strong texture element and can be used successfully as a focal point in all but the smallest gardens.
 Below are some native plant companions that enjoy similar cultural conditions and provide textural contrast to the coarser leaves of seashore mallow:

 - Virginia Chain Fern (Woodwardia virginica) - best used in large gardens where it has plenty of room to spread

 - Joe Pye Weed (Eutrochium spp. - formerly Eupatorium)